Israel expands ground assault into Gaza as fears rise over airstrikes near crowded hospitals

-KHAN YOUNIS, Gaza Strip — (AP) — Israeli troops and armor pushed deeper into the northern Gaza Strip on Monday, reaching built-up areas as the U.N. and medical staff warned that airstrikes are hitting closer to hospitals, where tens of thousands of Palestinians have sought shelter alongside thousands of wounded.
+KHAN YOUNIS, Gaza Strip — (AP) — Israeli troops and armor pushed deeper into northern and central Gaza on Monday, as the U.N. and medical staff warned that airstrikes are hitting closer to hospitals where tens of thousands of Palestinians have sought shelter alongside thousands of wounded.

-The increasing ground operations came a day after 33 trucks carrying food, medicine and other supplies entered Gaza from Egypt, the largest convoy of humanitarian aid since the war between Israel and Hamas began.
-Relief workers said Monday the assistance still fell far short of needs in Gaza, which has been under siege for weeks.
+Video obtained by the Associated Press showed an Israeli tank and bulldozer in central Gaza blocking the territory's main north-south highway, which the Israeli military earlier told Palestinians to use to escape the expanding ground offensive.

+When asked whether forces had positioned on the road, Israeli military spokesman Rear Adm.
+Daniel Hagari said “we expanded our operations" but would not comment on specific deployments.

 The military said Monday that overnight its troops had killed dozens of militants who attacked from inside buildings and tunnels, and that strikes had destroyed a building Hamas was using as a staging post.
 It said that in the last few days, it had struck more than 600 militant targets, including weapons depots and anti-tank missile launching positions.
 The reports of targeting could not be independently confirmed.